passagemath/passagemath/pkgs/sagemath-gap/README.rst

 About this pip-installable source distribution
 ----------------------------------------------

-This pip-installable source distribution ``sagemath-gap`` is a small distribution that provides modules that depend on the GAP system, see https://www.gap-system.org
+This pip-installable source distribution ``passagemath-gap`` is a small distribution that provides modules that depend on the GAP system, see https://www.gap-system.org